What are my rights?

 No. Legally, you can’t be required to enter into a representation agreement as a condition of receiving any good or service.

 There’s a hierarchy of authority a health care provider must follow if a health care decision needs to be made.
 The first person who must be consulted is you.
 If you’re not capable of providing consent, there are other people the health care provider must seek consent from.
-Learn more about who the law says can make decisions for you in our page on why someone might want to prepare a standard representation agreement.
+Learn more about who the law says can make decisions for you in why someone might want to prepare a standard representation agreement.

 Who can help